LuisSilva7/parkTub-project/README.md

    You will need to create .env file with VITE_google_maps_api_key=key

 6. **Stripe correct usage:**
-   In order to use Stripe, you need to setup the api key in application.properties file and the movies Id.
+   In order to use Stripe, you need to setup the api key in application.properties file.

 7. **Navigate to the project frontend directory:**